-Baarn, 27 January World Holocaust Remembrance Day, 2022.
+Baarn, 27 January, World Holocaust Remembrance Day

-The administrative role of the Dutch civil servants is highlighted, the actions of the Dutch police and the Nederlandse Spoorwegen (railways), including the Dutch business played a decisive role in the outcome the high mortgage figures.
-The Holocaust in the Netherlands is typecast by the Dutch historian Jacques Presser as: ‘Genocide as an official task‘.
-As Adolf Eichmann told during his process in Israel about the Netherlands: ” Diese Transporte rillten, dass man sagen kann, es war ein pracht’. (‘In the Netherlands the trains rolled beautiful’).
+The administrative role of Dutch civil servants is highlighted, as are the actions by the Dutch police and the Dutch railway service NS, and the Dutch business community, which all played a decisive role in the high mortality figures.
+Dutch historian Jacques Presser has characterised the Holocaust in the Netherlands as: ‘Genocide as an official task‘.
+And Adolf Eichmann recounted about the Netherlands during his trial in Israel: ‘Diese Transporte rillten, dass man sagen kann, es war ein pracht’. (‘[In the Netherlands], the trains rolled along beautifully’).

 Rob Bakker studied the official archives of the national and local administrations, those of the police force and railway services, and of the transit camps for Dutch Jews, Camp Westerbork and Camp Vught, portals to the death camps of Nazi Germany.

 In addition, his research included over 500 publications with the latest developments in Dutch research on the Holocaust, and international research by renowded scholars (which does not include the recent commercial project and book titled The Betrayal of Anna Frank).

 For the translation of this voluminous study of 736 pages, funds are being raised by Stichting NOBEL (Nederlandse Onafhankelijke Behartiging Literatuur), the Dutch independent foundation to promote literature.
 The foundation is registered at the Dutch Chamber of Commerce (KVK 41002062), and fiscally recognised as a cultural organisation (fiscal number ANBI 816639012).

 For further information about the foundation, please contact us by email at firstname.lastname@example.org

 For more information about the book, please contact the author, Rob Bakker, at email@example.com.